Telefónica: Central and South America

 After acquiring 100% of Paysandú S.A., Telefónica started its operations in Guatemala 1998 as Telefónica Movistar and just Telefónica for landlines.
-In 2004, acquired 100% of BellSouth Guatemala, relaunching mobile operations as movistar in 2005, with mobile services based on CDMA technology, in 2004 as Telefónica Movistar launch national service with GSM/GPRS technology, and CDMA 1x EV-DO for data.
+In 2004, acquired 100% of BellSouth Guatemala, relaunching mobile operations as Movistar in 2005, with mobile services based on CDMA technology, in 2004 as Telefónica Movistar launch national service with GSM/GPRS technology, and CDMA 1x EV-DO for data.
 Telefónica Móviles Guatemala (renamed in 2005) offered services on UMTS/HSPA starting in June 2009, and it was the last operator to launch commercial services on this technology, with coverage in all major cities in Guatemala.

-In January 24, 2019, América Móvil announced the that they will acquire both the Guatemalan and El Salvadorian operations of Telefónica for US$333 million and $315 million, respectively.
+On 24 January 2019, América Móvil announced the that it would acquire both the Guatemalan and El Salvadoran operations of Telefónica for US$333 million and $315 million, respectively.
 The transaction would also acquire all Pay TV operations.
 The sale was eventually approved in Guatemala and would later become intergraded into Claro.
 However, the transaction for the El Salvadoran operations to be sold to América Móvil were scrapped due to regulatory hurdles.

 In February 2019, Millicom announced the purchase of the Panamanian, Costa Rican and Nicaraguan operations of Telefónica for US$1,650 Million, with plans to phase out the Movistar brand from those markets within a year after purchase.
 The transaction was completed in August the same year.
 Telefónica had purchased the Panamanian, Ecuadorian and Guatemalan operations of BellSouth in 2004 for US$1665 Million, followed by a rebranding to Movistar in 2005.
 The purchase was intended to help Telefónica focus on its largest markets, alleviating its debt.

+Colombia

+In March 2025, Telefónica sold its majority stake in Colombian telecom Coltel to Millicom.

+Uruguay

+In May 2025, Millicom also acquired Telefónica's mobile business in Uruguay for $440 million.